ionzero/vouchsafe/vouchsafe-specification.md

 ## 12. Versioning and Compatibility

-This document defines version 1.3 of the Vouchsafe token format.
-All tokens conforming to this specification MUST include the claim `kind: "vch"` and MUST adhere to the structural, cryptographic, and validation requirements described herein.
+This document defines version 1.5 of the Vouchsafe token format.
+All tokens conforming to this specification MUST include the claim `kind: "vch:*"` and MUST adhere to the structural, cryptographic, and validation requirements described herein.